The State of Personalization Maturity Advances Amid COVID’s Digital Awakening

 “Customers have been able to develop a clear understanding of what each key audience represents, continuously learning from their behavior while also institutionalizing insights that bring them closer to their own customers and business objectives.
 Now the rest of the market needs to follow.” – Ben Malki, Director of Customer Success at Dynamic Yield.

-In fact, after implementing Dynamic Yield’s scalable macro segmentation framework for personalization, Build with Ferguson was able to drive a 200% boost in revenue from our recommendations.
+In fact, after implementing Dynamic Yield’s scalable macro segmentation framework for personalization, Build with Ferguson was able to drive a 89% boost in purchases from our recommendations.
 And this is just one success story of many being generated by our clients every day.

 Keeping a foot on the gas pedal of maturity